cjmet/AhMediaPlayer/README.md

 * Extra Wholesale Bag of Salt:
   * Advice from earlier than Dec 2023 may be outdated or even incorrect.
   * However, a fair amount of earlier advice and info on Xamarin can still be helpful.
 Just use it with extreme caution, particularly on any more complicated issues.
 * Disable windows app virtualization of the %appdata filesystem.
-This options does not appear to be available in MAUI, only UWP.
+This options does not appear to be available in MAUI, only older UWP.

 <br>

 ## Dev Blog
+* Worked on the second Maui Window to display AhLog() data.
+* Resources are required to have Lowercase Filenames:
+  * `Get-childItem "." | Rename-Item -NewName {$_.Basename.tostring().tolower() + $_.extension}`
 * Added default Logging.
 AhLog() class using Serilog.
 * Started work on basic logging.
 * Rewrote the background task for the 4th time as: async IAsyncEnumerable<string> GetFilesAsync().
 This version is streaming, and more closely matches standard conventions.
 It should in theory be easier to use and understand.
 It was perhaps the easiest iteration to write, but also took the most lines of code.